tiprankstipranks

 Our inability to obtain components for our products could adversely affect our operating results.

 Certain key electronic and mechanical components, such as integrated circuit chips, are fundamental to the design of Cognex products.
 Due to the impact of global supply chain challenges and other factors, we have experienced, and may continue to experience, disruptions to the supply of components for our products that have resulted, and may continue to result, in higher purchase costs, higher delivery costs, and manufacturing delays.
-An escalation of the China-Taiwan conflict could result in challenges procuring integrated circuit chips from Taiwan-based vendors.
-Although we are taking steps to mitigate this risk, including purchasing chips in advance of demand, there can be no assurance that these steps will be successful in securing an adequate supply of chips at our current cost structure.
-We source components from preferred vendors that are selected based on price and performance considerations.
+If components purchased by our contract manufacturers have not been consumed in our production of finished goods within a certain period of time, we have been required, and may continue to be required, to purchase these components from our contract manufacturers and later sell them back when they are needed to meet our demand.
+While we typically expect these components to be consumed in the production of our finished goods, this arrangement may expose us to an increased risk of excess or obsolete inventory and resulting charges.
+We source components from preferred vendors that are selected based on price, quality and performance considerations.
 In the event of a supply disruption from a preferred vendor, these components typically may be purchased from alternative vendors, which may result in higher purchase costs and manufacturing delays based on the time required to identify and obtain sufficient quantities from an alternative source.
 Certain Cognex products utilize components that are available from only one source.
-If we are unable to secure adequate supply from these sources, we may have to redesign our products, which may lead to higher costs, delays in manufacturing, and possible loss of sales.
-Although we are taking certain actions to mitigate supply risk and have entered into agreements, including in broker markets, for the supply of many components, there can be no assurance that Cognex will be able to extend or renew these agreements on similar terms, such as purchase prices, or at all.
+If we are unable to secure adequate supply from these sources, we may have to redesign our products, which may lead to higher costs, delays in manufacturing, and loss of sales.
+Although we are taking certain actions to mitigate supply risk and have entered into agreements for the supply of many components, there can be no assurance that Cognex will be able to extend or renew these agreements on similar terms, such as purchase prices, or at all.
 Component suppliers may suffer from poor financial conditions, which can lead to business failure for the supplier, further limiting our ability to obtain sufficient quantities of components on reasonable terms, or at all.
-Therefore, Cognex remains subject to risks of supply shortages and price increases that can adversely affect our business and operating results.
+Therefore, Cognex remains subject to risks of supply shortages and price increases that can adversely affect our business, gross margins, and operating results.

 Macro & Political